SuperUsersDK/SU0560/Workshop part 1 of 4 - System Insights.md

 ---------------

 >   You are to install System Insights on a member server (SVR1 or SVR2).
->   Configure another member server as both destination and orchestrator server.

 >   Use PowerShell or Windows Admin Center for all operations.